Mississippi Today

 What followed were five calls and an excruciating 90- minute wait before the county’s ambulance provider, American Medical Response, arrived and took Mabus to St. Dominic Hospital.

-Mabus was in the intensive care unit for a until his on May 4 at the age of 76.
+Mabus was in the intensive care unit for a week until his death on May 4 at the age of 76.
 An MRI scan revealed he had suffered a series of small strokes and a large stroke.
 He left behind two sons from his marriage to Echols, two other sons, and friends and family.

 “It angers me so much,” Echols said about AMR’s drawn-out response time.
 “It’s so much a death sentence for someone.”

 AMR spokesperson Nicole Michel said the night Echols called, the central Mississippi service area was at a level zero, meaning there were no available ambulances.
-Eight ambulances and two sprint medics were already responding to other calls, and during the nine o'clock hour, AMR received six service requests, one for a heart attack.
+Eight ambulances and two sprint medics were already responding to other calls, and during the nine o’clock hour, AMR received six service requests, including one for a heart attack.

 Triage protocols are applied to service calls to determine if people are suffering or are likely to suffer a life-threatening illness or injury, the spokesperson said.